The Patenting Process

-Utility patents may be granted to anyone who invents or discovers any new and useful process, machine, article of manufacture, or compositions of matters, or any new useful improvement thereof.
+Utility patents may be granted to anyone who invents or discovers any new and useful process, machine, article of manufacture, or compositions of matter, or any new useful improvement thereof.

 Design patents may be granted to anyone who invents a new, original, and ornamental design for an article of manufacture.

-Plant patents may be granted to anyone who invents or discovers and asexually reproduces any distinct and new variety of plant
+Plant patents may be granted to anyone who invents or discovers and/or asexually reproduces any distinct and new variety of plant

 The attorney will begin work on the application upon receipt of an agreed upon initial retainer.
 Generally, the retainer is one-half of the fee for filing the application.

 After the inventor has approved the application the balance of the legal fee, which also covers the government filing fee and associated costs, is due.
-In many cases, the application will be filed with the inventor’s informal drawings and formal patent drawings will be prepared and billed later, usually when the application is allowed.
+In many cases, the application will be filed with the inventor’s informal drawings and formal patent drawings, if necessary will be prepared and billed later.

 The application will then be electronically filed with the USPTO and you will receive a serial number and filing date.
-The invention can then be marked “Pat.
+After filing, the invention can then be marked “Pat.
 Pending.”
 Applications are examined in the order in which they are received in the particular Patent Office examining group.
 It is anticipated that the application will be examined within one year of the filing date.

 The patent examiner reviews the application and determines whether the claims meet the requirements for patentability.
 In other words, the invention as described in the claims must be new, useful and unobvious.
 The non-obvious criteria involves reviewing the claims in light of the existing prior art in the Patent Office and making a determination whether the invention would have been obvious to one skilled in the art with the prior art available to him.
 Filing an application is not a guarantee that one will receive a patent since the Patent Office has the final say.